tobyornottobe/maraoz.github.io/_posts/2022-01-01-decentraland-vision.md

 3) Cozyness

 ## How we improve Decentraland's Accessibility
-Decentraland is too hard and/or expensive to use.
+Decentraland is currently too hard and/or expensive to use.
 If we're going to beat other metaverses, we need to make it very simple to get started.
 I imagine a 12-year-old kid building their house in Decentraland and inviting their friends to see what they built.
 Later, they dress up their avatars and go exploring the public lands.
-If they can't do that in Decentraland easily and for free, they will build it in Facebookverse and get ads (yuck).
+If they can't do that in Decentraland easily and for free, they will build it in Facebookverse and get ads everywhere (yuck).
+How can we make this happen?
 ### Private Lands
 First, we need to enable private lands.
 This means the ability to create a 3d scene and share it only with whomever we want.
 I envison something very similar to today's [builder](https://builder.decentraland.org/), but with the ability to generate a shareable link to inhabit the scene with friends.
 This will allow people to get started in Decentraland for free, and it's step 1 in making it (economically) accessible.
 Having to buy a LAND for $7k USD or more to start creating playable content for Decentraland makes no sense.
 ### More Public Lands